UMWEDU/umw-study-sync/_areas of study/french.md

 <!-- degree-awarded -->
 ## Degree Awarded
-<span style=""font-size:">Students majoring in French who complete all requirements earn the degree of Bachelor of Arts (B.A.) in French.</span>
+<span style=""font-size:">Students majoring in French who complete all requirements earn the degree of Bachelor of Arts (B.A.) in Modern Foreign Languages.</span>
 <!-- End degree-awarded -->
 <!-- areas-of-study -->
 ## Areas of Study